dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 YOLOv2         |     07 + 12    |     78.6       |    0.03            | 40             |

-Here is some results from using object detection on video.
+Here is some result from using object detection on video.

 <p align="center">
 <img src='/images/object_detection/new_man_utd.gif' />